Top 5 2nd Quarter Trades of RE - GuruFocus.com

 The 13F report details which stocks were in a guru’s equity portfolio at the end of the quarter, though investors should note that these filings are limited in scope, containing only a snapshot of long positions in U.S.-listed stocks and American depository receipts as of the quarter’s end.
 They are not required to include international holdings, short positions or other types of investments.
 Still, even this limited filing can provide valuable information.

-According to GuruFocus data, these were RED CEDAR INVESTMENT MANAGEMENT, LLC’s top five trades of the quarter.
+According to GuruFocus data, these were REUTER JAMES WEALTH MANAGEMENT, LLC’s top five trades of the quarter.

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.

-RED CEDAR INVESTMENT MANAGEMENT, LLC reduced their investment in ARCA:IWB by 27,524 shares.
-The trade had a 0.96% impact on the equity portfolio.
-During the quarter, the stock traded for an average price of $225.9.
+The guru sold out of their 201,641-share investment in NAS:SHY.
+Previously, the stock had a 6.68% weight in the equity portfolio.
+Shares traded for an average price of $82.83 during the quarter.

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.

-RED CEDAR INVESTMENT MANAGEMENT, LLC reduced their investment in ARCA:SPY by 13,453 shares.
-The trade had a 0.84% impact on the equity portfolio.
-During the quarter, the stock traded for an average price of $408.8.
+The guru sold out of their 118,757-share investment in NAS:IEF.
+Previously, the stock had a 5.07% weight in the equity portfolio.
+Shares traded for an average price of $102.41 during the quarter.

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.

-The guru established a new position worth 183,405 shares in ARCA:SPD, giving the stock a 0.79% weight in the equity portfolio.
-Shares traded for an average price of $28.74 during the quarter.
+The guru established a new position worth 211,539 shares in ARCA:RWM, giving the stock a 3.43% weight in the equity portfolio.
+Shares traded for an average price of $24.35 during the quarter.

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.